skyfielders/python-skyfield/skyfield/documentation/time.rst

   module that for the first time brings timezone support into the Python Standard Library.

-This documentation will focus on the approach which works universally across all Python versions.
+This documentation will focus on the first approach, which works universally across all Python versions.
-You can install the third-party `pytz`_ library by listing it in the dependencies of your package, or adding it to your project’s `requirements.txt`_ file, or simply installing it manually::
+You can install the third-party `pytz`_ library by listing it in the dependencies of your package, adding it to your project’s `requirements.txt`_ file, or simply installing it manually::

     pip install pytz

 Once it is installed,
-building Julian dates from local times is simple.
+building a `Time` from a local time is simple.
 Instantiate a normal Python ``datetime``, pass it to the ``localize()`` method of your time zone, and pass the result to Skyfield: